akn0004/MediGenAi/GETTING_STARTED.md

 ## 🎉 You're Ready!

 Congratulations!
-You now have a fully functional AI-Assisted Medical Report Generation System.
+You now have a fully functional MediGenAI application.

 **Remember:**
 - Keep MySQL running